The Delta variant is highly contagious. Which masks offer the best protection?

 Surgical Masks: Be Wary of Fit

 Surgical masks are designed to offer more protection than cloth masks, and they are made from materials that can filter up to 90% of airborne particles.
 Experts say that the problem with these masks is that they tend to come in a rectangular shape that doesn’t create a close fit, so particles can easily enter through the side.
-“It doesn’t matter how high quality the mask material is at filtering out airborne particles if it is just loosely drooped on your face,” says Alex Huffman, a professor in the department of chemistry and biochemistry at the University of Denver.
+“It doesn’t matter how high quality the mask material is at filtering out airborne particles if it is just loosely drooped on your face,” says Alex Huffman, a professor in the department of chemistry and biochemistry at the University of Denver who studies aerosols, including airborne COVID transmission.

 Huffman says it is possible to improve the fit of your surgical mask by making knots on the ear loops and adapting the top of the mask to the bridge of your nose, as demonstrated in video tutorials that have gone viral.
 But if you see big gaps on the side of your face when you wear a surgical mask, it’s likely that the mask is not doing much to protect you.